 Revolutionise your approach with Trello

-And so, this concludes our four-part blog series "Revolutionise your software development lifecycle with Trello."
+And so, this concludes our 5-part blog series "Revolutionise your software development lifecycle with Trello."
 Hopefully, this series has inspired you to try out a few new techniques to manage and simplify your development lifecycle using this easy-to-use yet powerful enterprise tool.